develprr/metamatic-framework/README.md

 ### The Metamatic Concept

-The Metamatic framework solves a fundamental problem in frontend software design: When any data is changed anywhere in the application, this change must be reliably radiated to all parts of the software that uses that data.
+The Metamatic framework solves a fundamental problem in frontend software design: when any data is changed anywhere in the application, this change must be reliably radiated to all parts of the software that uses that data.
 For example, your frontend app has many components that display user's order history.
 When that data changes it should be consistently updated in all parts of the app.